sbunatyan/tavrida/docs/source/controller.rst

 :class:`tavrida.messages.IncomingError` error,
 :class:`tavrida.messages.IncomingNotification` notification) arrival.

-Each handler is binded to :class:`tavrida.entry_point.EntryPoint` which can be considered as an address to deliver the message.
+Each handler is bound to :class:`tavrida.entry_point.EntryPoint` which can be considered as an address to deliver the message.

 Each handler receives two parameters (at first two positions): message and :class:`tavrida.proxies.RPCProxy`.
 Class of incoming message depends on handler type.
 Using :class:`tavrida.proxies.RPCProxy` object you